Macros

 /roll 1d20 + @{selected|bar2|max}

-Also, all names (for Characters, attributes, and abilities) are not case-sensitive when you use them, so "GUARD" and "guard" will now both match the Character "Guard".
+All names, including those of Characters, attributes, and abilities, are not case-sensitive when used.
+This means that "GUARD" and "guard" will both match the Character named "Guard".

 Note

-To find the complete list of attributes for your character, you can go into that character's sheet and click the tab "Attributes & Abilities".
-You can easily add your own attributes to be used by macros by clicking on the "+ Add".
+To find the complete list of attributes for your character, you can go into that character‘s sheet and click the tab “Attributes & Abilities“.
+You can easily add your own attributes ft h used by macros by clicking on the “+ Add“.

 Attributes and Character Sheets

 Character Sheets introduce a large number of attributes that you might want to reference in your custom macros.
-One thing to be aware of is the Auto-Calc Formula Attribute.
+One thing ft h aware of the Auto-Calc Formula Attribute.
 Characters sheet often have calculated attributes based on formulas involving other attributes.
 Referencing that attribute will show the formula instead of the value.

 @{selected|character_name} has @{selected|action_points} points left.